motarski/kubernetes-on-prem/README.md

 - API gateway
 - Custom storage class for volume provisioning
 - Loadbalancer

+## Python 3 supported only
+Python has officially dropped support for previous versions on `23/01/21`.
+This solution uses pip and it is now patched to support python 3

 ## Hosts supported
 The solution is tested end-to-end on both hosts